 Anxiety and Depression and Autism spectrum

-This category is apt to be somewhat controversial, as most mental health patients and sub-clinical “auties” (autism spectrum patients – since we’re no longer allowed to call anything “Asperger’s” per the DSM V in 2014) are quite sensitive to the labels.
+This category is apt to be somewhat controversial, as most mental health patients and sub-clinical autistics are quite sensitive to the labels.

 I also just discovered a blog post (October 2015) from someone else who agrees here.
 And found this article describing a case whose mother turned out unsurprisingly to have EDS here.

-And you don’t have to take my word for it.
-I’ll just keep observing everyone’s very black and white thinking patterns online, including, again, many in the medical profession.
-I think this definitely adds to the difficulty in getting EDS and HSD diagnosed – some narcissistic patients will not even see a doctor, others are doctors and nurses themselves (there’s a pretty high rate of Hypermobiles in the medical profession, I’m finding, no surprise) and can’t see the forest for the trees right in front of them, alas.
+I think this definitely adds to the difficulty in getting EDS and HSD diagnosed – some narcissistic patients will not even see a doctor, others are doctors and nurses themselves (there’s a pretty high rate of Hypermobility in the medical profession, I’m finding, no surprise) and can’t see the forest for the trees right in front of them, alas.
+(Denial is not a river in Egypt…)

 Again, being dialectic will help tremendously here, as everyone starts to just allow for the possibility that this comorbidity exists.
 (Some may even benefit greatly from dialectical behavioral therapy accordingly.)